 The Drive Team

-A co-host of the show /DRIVE on NBC Sports, Mike was the founding editor of car culture site Jalopnik, and a former editor-in-chief of 0-60.
-He has contributed to Wired, Popular Science, Popular Mechanics, and Maxim; and previously hosted the satellite radio show RPM.
+An irredeemable sucker for Ford-era Jaguar XJs, Mike was the founding editor of car culture site Jalopnik, and a former editor-in-chief of 0-60.
+He's a co-host of the TV show /DRIVE on NBC Sports, and has contributed to Wired, Popular Science, Popular Mechanics, and Maxim; and previously hosted the satellite radio show RPM.

 Military & Aviation Correspondent